Fin Whale AI

-Deep Learning to Detect Fin Whales
+Deep Learning to Detect and Classify Fin Whale Calls

 OSA was tasked with processing low frequency drifting recorder data for the explicit purpose of identifying the occurrence of 40 Hz calls from fin whales and calls from sei whales.
 A related analytical objective was to develop an improved method of detecting fin whale low-frequency calls within obscure acoustic environments using a deep learning approach.
 Using a deep learning network development and detection tool DeepAcoustics, we iteratively tested ideal image and network parameters for the calls procured from the data review process.
 Network development encompassed training with both 20 Hz and 40 Hz whale call types and resulted in successful detection despite excessive instrument noise within the dataset.